Mohammed el-Kurd

-Mohammed el-Kurd (محمد الكرد; born 15 May 1998) is a Palestinian writer and poet who has gained prominence for his description of Palestinians' lives under occupation in East Jerusalem and the rest of the West Bank.
-El-Kurd has referred to evictions as a form of ethnic cleansing, and has also accused Israel of imposing apartheid-style laws and regulations onto Palestinians in the occupied territories.
+Mohammed el-Kurd (محمد الكرد; born 15 May 1998) is a Palestinian writer, poet, and journalist who gained prominence for his descriptions of Palestinians' lives under occupation in East Jerusalem and the rest of the West Bank.
+El-Kurd has referred to evictions as a form of ethnic cleansing, and has also accused Israel of imposing apartheid-style laws and regulations on Palestinians in the occupied territories.

-He has also spoken out about the oppression in the Gaza Strip, notably the Gaza war.

 Biography

-El-Kurd was born in 1998 in East Jerusalem, the West Bank.
-Prior to the 2021 Israel–Palestine crisis, he was pursuing a master's degree in the United States, but returned to protest Israel's eviction of Palestinians from their homes in East Jerusalem (see Sheikh Jarrah controversy).

-Early life and education
+Early life

-El-Kurd was born into a family of Palestinian Muslims in the neighbourhood of Sheikh Jarrah, East Jerusalem, in the Israeli-occupied West Bank on 15 May 1998.
-In 2009, part of his family's home in Sheikh Jarrah was seized by Israeli settlers.
-He was the main subject of the 2013 documentary film My Neighbourhood by Julia Bacha and Rebekah Wingert-Jabi.
-He moved to New York, United States to pursue higher education, but returned to East Jerusalem during the 2021 Israel–Palestine crisis.
+El-Kurd was born on 15 May 1998 into a Palestinian Muslim family in Sheikh Jarrah, East Jerusalem, in the Israeli-occupied West Bank.
+In 2009, when he was 11, part of his family's home in Sheikh Jarrah was taken over by Israeli settlers.
+The episode was the subject of the 2013 documentary film My Neighbourhood, directed by Julia Bacha and Rebekah Wingert-Jabi.

+El-Kurd wrote poetry as a teenager, sometimes in both Arabic and English, and performed in Sheikh Jarrah and elsewhere in Jerusalem.
+In 2018, while studying writing at the Savannah College of Art and Design in Atlanta, he released Radical Blankets, which Mondoweiss described as a poetry and multimedia magazine.
+In 2021, while pursuing graduate study at Brooklyn College in New York City, he returned to East Jerusalem to protest Israel's eviction of Palestinians from their homes in East Jerusalem, including in Sheikh Jarrah.

 Return to East Jerusalem (2021)

-Since his return to the Israeli-occupied West Bank amidst the Sheikh Jarrah controversy, El-Kurd has been documenting and speaking out against Palestinian displacement in East Jerusalem.
-He and his twin sister, Muna el-Kurd, began campaigning to raise global awareness on Israeli policies in East Jerusalem through various social media channels.
-In combination, the twins have amassed hundreds of thousands of followers on Twitter and millions of followers on Instagram.
-While Muna's posts are usually in Arabic, Mohammed frequently posts in English to cater to a Western audience.
+Since his return to the Israeli-occupied West Bank during the Sheikh Jarrah controversy, El-Kurd has documented and spoken against Palestinian displacement in East Jerusalem.
+He and his twin sister, Muna el-Kurd, used social media to draw attention to Israeli policies in East Jerusalem.
+A 2021 article in Tripodos said Muna's posts were usually in Arabic, while Mohammed often posted in English for a Western audience.

-On 6 June 2021, Mohammed and Muna were both detained by Israel Police; they were later released on the same day after being detained for several hours.
-During the 2021 Israel–Palestine crisis, Mohammed appeared on American television channels CNN, MSNBC, and CBSN.
+On 6 June 2021, Mohammed and Muna were both detained by Israel Police; they were released later that same day after being held for several hours.
+During the 2021 Israel–Palestine crisis, Mohammed appeared on American television channels including CNN, MSNBC, and CBSN.

-In 2021, Mohammed and Muna were named on TIME 100 most influential people in the world.
+In 2021, Mohammed and Muna were named to the Time 100 list of the world's most influential people.

 Education

-El-Kurd graduated from the Savannah College of Art and Design with a Bachelor of Fine Arts degree in writing, where he created Radical Blankets, an multimedia poetry magazine that won several awards.
-During his undergraduate studies he performed poetry at campuses and cultural centers across the United States.

-He is currently studying for a Master of Fine Arts degree in poetry from Brooklyn College.
+El-Kurd earned a Bachelor of Fine Arts degree from the Savannah College of Art and Design and a Master of Fine Arts degree in creative writing from Brooklyn College.

+Influences

+El-Kurd has cited Aimé Césaire, Frantz Fanon, Rashid Hussein, Amal Dunqul, and Suheir Hammad among writers who have influenced him and whom he admires.

 Career

-On 3 August 2023, he was announced to have been employed as the Culture Editor for Mondoweiss, a website which covers the Israel-Palestinian conflict.

-El-Kurd is also a visual artist, printmaker, and fashion designer, having co-designed a collection with Serbian designer Tina Gancev.
+In addition to his work in poetry and creative nonfiction, El-Kurd has worked as a journalist and editor.
+He is The Nations first Palestine correspondent.
+In 2023, Mondoweiss announced that he had joined its staff as culture editor; the publication later listed him as editor-at-large on its masthead.